SugamKuber/xyz-task-2/README.md

 ## Deployed link
 https://stimuler.centralindia.cloudapp.azure.com/health

-Will be shut down after 72 hours from the current commit time
+Above link & VM vill be shut down after 72 hours or earlier (from the current commit time)

+Please read the below setup and docs to setup on local (API given below)

+- /health to check if server is running
+- /api/users to get sample users
+- /api/generate-exercise?user_id=<user ID> to get users frequent errors

 ## Server setup